 The faculty at USD SSOM/Sanford Health were trained at both community-based programs and academic centers from across the United States.
 I am a Renal Transplant and HPB Surgeon and I take Acute Care Surgery/Trauma calls as well.
 The size of our program (three categorical residents a year) and the absence of surgical fellowship programs allows one-on-one interaction with faculty with early and high volume of operative experiences for all residents.

-Residents spend 50 months of their training, including the majority of subspecialty rotations, at Sanford USD Medical Center in Sioux Falls.
+Residents spend 49 months of their training, including the majority of subspecialty rotations, at Sanford USD Medical Center in Sioux Falls.
 In addition, residents rotate through Avera Sacred Heart Hospital in Yankton for their rural experience for four months (two months as a PGY-2 and two months as a PGY-3), the Sioux Falls Veterans Affairs Health Care System for four months (one month each as a PGY-1 and PGY-4 elective); and an optional PGY4 elective at John H. Stroger Jr. Hospital of Cook County in Chicago (one of the busiest trauma centers in the country) for three months (one month as a PGY-2 and two months as a PGY-4) for management of penetrative and operative traumas.

 All residents are involved in patient safety/quality improvement projects as well as serve on various QI committees during their residency.
 Residents are expected to complete at least two research papers, present their findings at regional/national conferences and publish the data in a peer-reviewed journal.

 We hope that you enjoy exploring our program's website, where you will find additional information on our clinical rotations, conference schedule, benefits and living in Sioux Falls.
 We hope to see you virtually during the interview “trail” and get to know you better as you get to know our program.